About the Journal

 - students and teachers seeking up to date knowledge on research applications.

-3. Journal History
+3. Journal History and Archiving

 Landscape Review was established in 1995 by the Department (now School) of Landscape Architecture, Lincoln University, Christchurch, New Zealand.
 The journal is committed to the development of a culture of research, scholarship and research-informed practice in landscape architecture.

-Issue 14(1) was the first fully digital issue of Landscape Review.
+Issue 14(1) in 2011 was the first fully digital issue of Landscape Review.
 In addition, all earlier back issues have been scanned and are searchable via the index feature of this site by author, title or issue.
 We have endeavoured to contact every author and have only been able to upload articles of authors who have agreed to this.
 We continue to archive all published work on our journal web site.

 If you are the author of an article which has not been uploaded, or if you have contact details for an author, please go to Contact Us on the journal web site.